input-output-hk/essential-cardano-content/content/glossary/gas.md

 image_text: ""
 ---

-"Gas" refers to the fee that is required to execute a transaction or contract on the network.
-Gas is paid in Ether, which is the native cryptocurrency of the Ethereum blockchain.
+The fee required to execute a transaction or contract on the proof-of-work network.
+On Ethereum, for example, gas is paid in ether, the native cryptocurrency of Ethereum.
+Gas fee is determined by the network's demand and supply, and is paid to incentivize miners to process and validate transactions.
+[Gas fees](https://ethereum.org/en/developers/docs/gas/ ) are essential to the network's efficiency and security.

-Every operation that is performed on the Ethereum blockchain, such as transferring tokens, executing smart contracts, or deploying a new contract, requires a certain amount of gas.
-The gas fee is determined by the network's demand and supply dynamics, and it can vary depending on the congestion level of the network.

-Gas fees are paid to incentivize the miners to process and validate the transaction on the network.
-Miners receive a portion of the gas fees as compensation for their work in processing and validating transactions.
+There is no gas on Cardano since it is a proof-of-stake blockchain.
+Read more about [Cardano's transaction determinism here](https://www.essentialcardano.io/article/no-surprises-transaction-validation-on-cardano).